 It is killing your Goliath that describes you to your generation; it is running away from your Goliath that creates problems for the next generations.
 Solomon knew rest all around him during his reign, because David, his father, had fought all the battles for him; he conquered all the enemies that would have been a threat to his reign (1 Kings 5:3-4).

-Always take the time of your training serious, because you’re going to need the experience later in life.
-Jer 12:5 says, “If racing against mere men makes you tired, how will you race against horses?
+Always take the time of your training seriously, because you’re going to need the experience later in life.
+Jeremiah 12:5 says, “If racing against mere men makes you tired, how will you race against horses?
 If you stumble and fall on open ground, what will you do in the thickets near the Jordan?”
 (NLT).

-David was trained in the field and he cooperated with his training, his preparation period.
-God and you are a winning team when you don’t waste your years of preparation.
+David was trained in the field and he cooperated with his period of training and preparation.
+God and you are a winning team when you don’t waste your years of training and preparation.

-Dexter Yager and Ron ball wrote a book entitled “Everything I know at the top I learned at the bottom.”
 What are you learning where you are now?
 It is your training ground.
 You may need the experience you gather later.
-Don’t despise the day of small things (Zech 4:10).
+Don’t despise the day of small things (Zechariah 4:10).

-It is your success in doing what is difficult when no one is watching you to clap for you or criticize you that will equip you to face Goliath in the full glare of everybody.
+It is your success in doing what is difficult when no one is there to clap for you or criticize you that will equip you to face Goliath in the full glare of everybody.
 This is what is called experience.

 Be bold.
 It could be a project you’re faced with or an assignment that others before you have failed to accomplish, so nobody wants to attempt it again.
 No project or problem is bigger than God!
 Don’t be afraid of the reputation of your problem.
 Goliath had the reputation of being a man of war from his youth (verse 33).
 But that didn’t stop David, who was just a youth, a shepherd boy, not a soldier, from killing him!

-4. Have covenant mentality or consciousness.
+4. Have a covenant mentality or consciousness.
 David was conscious of the covenant.
 That is what his reference to circumcision means.
 Circumcision was a sign of God’s covenant with Abraham and his descendants.
-David referred to Goliath as uncircumcised Philistine (1 Sam 17:26, 36).
+David referred to Goliath as an uncircumcised Philistine (1 Samuel 17:26, 36).
 That means he had no covenant with God; he was a stranger to God.
 Therefore, God was not on his side to fight for him.
-He believed Goliath stood no chance against him, because he wasn’t going to fight him alone.
+He believed Goliath stood no chance against him because he wasn’t going to fight him alone.

 David had a covenant mentality.
-That was why he described Goliath as an uncircumcised and expressed his desire to take the reproach from Israel (1 Sam17:26).
+That was why he described Goliath as an uncircumcised Philistine and expressed his desire to take the reproach from Israel (1 Samuel 17:26).
 He meant that Goliath had no relationship with God because He had no covenant with the Philistines.
-In Josh 5:8-9, the Bible shows us there is a relationship between circumcision and the removal of reproach.
+In Joshua 5:8-9, the Bible shows us there is a relationship between circumcision and the removal of reproach.
 “So it was, when they had finished circumcising all the people, that they stayed in their places in the camp till they were healed.
-Then the LORD said to Joshua, ‘This day I have rolled away the reproach of Egypt from you.’
-Therefore the name of the place is called Gilgal to this day” (Josh 5:8-9 NKJV).
+Then the Lord said to Joshua, ‘This day I have rolled away the reproach of Egypt from you.’
+Therefore the name of the place is called Gilgal to this day” (Joshua 5:8-9 NKJV).

 Indeed, God, through a robust covenant mentality possessed by David, removed the reproach for Israel in the hand of Goliath that day.
 And even today, the new covenant removes reproach from the lives of a child of God; it is still powerful.